Home Photos Video FAQ Green Comps Neighborhood Contact

 The upstairs and basement lighting have also been entirely upgraded to modern wiring, as those can be accessed via the attic, or unfinished basement spaces.
 The most difficult wiring to replace is the ceiling light branches on the middle level, since they are sandwiched between middle and upper floors.
 Of those, I would estimate about half may still have knob and tube wiring.
 That makes about 1/6th of all lighting on K&T. However, as there are more electrical outlets and appliances than light fixtures in the house, I would divide by more than 2 to get the total share of K&T in the house.
 My educated guess is 5% of the wiring being K&T, with a maximum of about 8%.
 Of note is that the home now has very efficient lighting (mostly LED, a few CFL), which means that less current is drawn by these light circuits than would have been originally, with incandescent lights.

 I have had the home insured both with State Farm, and Progressive, and neither had a problem with the K&T wiring (which I had more of in the early years).
 I believe one asked on their web form what percentage of the home was K&T, and the other didn't ask at all.
 You should check with your own insurer, but this is my second Seattle home that had some K&T, and neither caused a problem with my home insurance, or elevated my rates significantly.
 The home, of course, has a modern circuit breaker box, which is probably what insurers would be more concerned with if absent.
+The K&T circuits also have new "dual function" AFCI/GFCI circuit breakers for additional safety.

 Is the garage usable for car parking, or just storage?